usememos/memos/README.md

 - 🦄 Open source and free forever;
 - 🚀 Support for self-hosting with `Docker` in seconds;
-- 📜 Plain textarea first and support some useful markdown syntax;
+- 📜 Plain textarea first and support some useful Markdown syntax;
 - 👥 Set memo private or public to others;
 - 🧑‍💻 RESTful API for self-service.